IronCoreLabs/tenant-security-client-nodejs/README.md

 # Tenant Security Client NodeJS

-A NodeJS client for implementing CMK within a vendors infrastructure.
-Makes requests through the [IronCore Tenant Security Proxy](https://gcr.io/ironcore-images/tenant-security-proxy) to tenants' KMS/logging infrastructures.
+A NodeJS client SDK for implementing Customer Managed Keys (CMK) within a vendor's infrastructure.
+This SDK is inserted into your application.
+Once it is initialized properly, it makes requests through the [IronCore Tenant Security Proxy](https://gcr.io/ironcore-images/tenant-security-proxy) to tenants' KMS and logging infrastructures.

 More extensive documentation about usage is available on our [docs site](https://ironcorelabs.com/docs/saas-shield/tenant-security-client/overview/).